antor44/livestream_video/README.md

 The absence of precompiled ‘playlist4whisper’ packages on the project’s webpage is due to frequent updates and optional hardware-specific optimizations in the underlying ‘whisper.cpp’ program.
 By providing the source code, users can adapt to these ongoing changes and tailor performance optimizations to their hardware and preferences.

-Keep in mind that compiling whisper.cpp with certain hardware accelerations—such as CUDA on any NVIDIA RTX graphics card—can result in a significant performance boost, even compared to the default or CPU-optimized builds of whisper.cpp, even on powerful modern CPUs.
+Keep in mind that compiling whisper.cpp with certain hardware accelerations—such as CUDA on any NVIDIA RTX graphics card—can result in a significant performance boost, compared to the default or CPU-optimized builds of whisper.cpp, including those running on powerful modern CPUs.

 However, compiling whisper.cpp with CUDA is not always a trivial task: the success of the build or executable will depend on factors such as the CUDA version, NVIDIA driver, compiler version, and other libraries installed on the user’s Linux operating system.